nsusil/getting-started/README.md

 # Getting started
-This LAB is setup for Docker Lab
+This LAB is setup for Docker related modules